Splenorrhaphy (Splenic Salvage)

 AAST Grade [II / III] splenic laceration: [capsular tear [X] cm, not involving hilum / moderate depth laceration, hilar vessels intact].
 [Active arterial bleeding from [polar / midpole] vessel.]
 [Parenchyma viable at [X]%.]
 Repair feasible.

 The patient was positioned supine.
 A midline laparotomy [/ left subcostal incision] was performed.
-The spleen was mobilized by dividing the splenocolic, splenorenal, and splenophrenic ligaments.
+The spleen was mobilized by dividing the splenocolic, splenorenal, splenophrenic, and gastrosplenic ligaments (with careful ligation of the short gastric vessels).
+The spleen was medialized onto a laparotomy pad.

 The splenic laceration was identified and assessed.
 [Manual compression held while hemostasis was achieved.]
 The following repair techniques were employed: